 THOS.
 A. SCOTT, Ass't Sec. of War.

-PITTSBURG LANDING, May 3-9 P. M. day.
-They all confirm the capture of New
+PITTSBURG LANDING, May 3-9 P. M. Six deserters arrived vesterday and ten torequired to do so by the conscript law.
+Beaunumbers are leaving; their ranks daily.

-All rumors of a battle here or in this vicinity are unfounded in fact.
+All rumors of a battle here or in this vicin